pfig/coruscate/content/post/buy-you-some-music-w8-2020.md

 [duelling-ants]: https://duellingants.bandcamp.com/album/random-gestures

 _Edit_: It doesn't make sense to have the embedded list here, as that will get dynamically updated and  not match the mini-reviews.
-Added the otiginal links to these.
+Added the original links to these.